jcbk101/BehaviorTree/README.md

 ### Can this be production ready?

-I've have used this implementation in my current game, and I haven't run into any issues thus far.
+I have used this implementation in my current game, and I haven't run into any issues thus far.
 I believe it to be flexible, and if you know what you are doing, you can make it work to your liking.
 Feel free to use / modify it as you see fit.